top of page

 Aiea Ridge Trail, Oahu

 Fast forward.
 30 minutes.
-At ~1.5 miles into the hike is the turn for the ridge.
+At ~1.5 miles into the hike is the junction for the ridge.
 It comes just before a sharp hairpin turn in the trail.
 Keep your eyes peeled for this one because it is possible to miss.

 Aiea Ridge Trail, Oahu